Consensys/doc.goquorum/docs/Tutorials/Create-a-Raft-network.md

 bootnode --nodekey=nodekey --writeaddress
 ```

-Copy the following to a file called `static-nodes.json` in the `Node-1/data` directory:
+Copy the following to a file called `static-nodes.json` in the `Node-1/data` directory.

 === "static-nodes.json"
     ```bash